A fan’s guide – the club from early doors to today

 Ranieri has long gone, of course, despite a creditable debut campaign in the Champions League, Leicester topping their group but fading in the league following the sale of vital midfielder N’Golo Kanté.

-Stability has returned under Brendan Rodgers, Leicester still in the limelight with key members of their title-winning side – but nothing to match the sheer miracle factor of what was achieved with that unbeaten run from Valentine’s Day to May in 2015-16.
+Stability then returned under Brendan Rodgers, Leicester winning the FA Cup in 2021 with key members of their title-winning team – but nothing can ever match the miracle of what was achieved with that unbeaten run under Ranieri from February to May in 2016.

 Before Ranieri arrived, the club had been in disarray, manager Nigel Pearson given the sack despite Leicester’s relegation-saving winning run weeks earlier.
 His son James, also on Leicester’s books, had been involved in a controversial incident while on a club tour of Thailand.